 Trademarks apply to any words, phrases, symbols, and designs that identify your company as the specific source of goods or services.
 Registering your trademark gives you ownership and usage rights for those words and symbols, and allows you to protect those rights in court if another party tries to infringe upon them.
 Also, being able to use the ® symbol gives your customers and competitors a clear signal that you’re operating a serious business.

-Keep in mind, and be sure to discuss with your attorney, the fine line when describing what services you offer or goods you sell.
-On the one hand, you want to ensure your description is not so broad that it fraudulently covers things you never intend to produce.
-On the other hand, you need to be careful to not be so narrow in your description that it fails to cover your entire range of goods and services, including things that you might foreseeably add down the road.
+It’s also important to make sure that you accurately describe your goods and services.
+On the one hand, you don’t want your description to be so broad that it fraudulently covers things you never intend to produce.
+On the other hand, you don’t want to be so narrow in your description that it fails to cover your whole range of goods and services, including things that you might foreseeably add down the road.
 Our trademark team understands the time and effort you’ve put into building your brands.
 We’re will help you find the right balance and get you the protection you need.

 How we helped Terry